zainh-mw/matlab-proxy/Advanced-Usage.md

-## Adding MATLAB to System Path
+## Add MATLAB to System Path

 When `matlab-proxy` starts, it expects the `matlab` executable to be present on system PATH in the environment from which it was spawned.
 If unable to find `matlab` on the path, `matlab-proxy` will error.

 Add MATLAB to the system PATH using the following commands:
 ```bash